canokten/Inferential-Analysis-Mashable/README.md

 - _abs_title_subjectivity_: Absolute subjectivity level (from 0 to 1)
 - _abs_title_sentiment_polarity_: Absolute polarity level(from 0 to 1)
 - _shares_: Number of shares (target)

+**Notes on Usage**
+1. Non-Predictive Features like url and timedelta are excluded from modeling.
+2. Articles are tagged with binary indicators for channel (e.g., data_channel_is_entertainment), which support subgroup comparisons.